Last Updated on Samuel Franklinby

 Following a similar formula to the previous level range after 5 levels in the area you’ll unlock additional dungeon content that gives you an hour long quest to follow and unlock some juicy experience maps (one in particular that is recommended and noted below).

 - Potent Lytone/Potent Stonepy [220/220] (190*) – Yum Yum Island Hidden Illiard Field (Yum Yum Island)

-Pushing the Arcane required to 190 players ability to train here effectively will depend on your speed of progression.
+Pushing the Arcane required to 190 players ability to train here effectively will depend on your speed of progression to this point and your accumulated Arcane Power.
 Outside of events that give you level boosting methods though most players should have accumulated this amount if doing dailies diligently.
 Like all the other popular training maps to this point you have a tight three platform setup supported by a hidden portal in the bottom right corner to reset your rotation or move back and forth instead as you stay in the middle of the platform depending on your class.

 Level 220 – 230

 In this level range players transition to Lachelein The Dreaming City although staying on Yum Yum Island can often be fruitful as the maps there are regularly overlooked which means they can have high burning in comparison to Lachelein maps.
 This is also one of the last level ranges of interesting training locations with your post level 230 being generally limited to a small number of maps or very class specific maps on the grind to level 275 and beyond.

 - Gallus (210*) – Lachelein Night Market: Chicken Festival 2 (Lachelein)

 The entry level map for this new area and a good alternative for some classes to the community meta maps as you’ll often find good burning here.
 The trade off for this map is the high second platform that means only classes with effective summons, up movement options or large hitbox attacks can train here effectively.
 If you’re aren’t one of these classes then stick with Hidden Illiard Field or try push to Revelation Place 3 if your damage allows it.